WICG/performance-measure-memory/README.md

 }
 ```

-Invoking the API in a cross-origin iframe also throws a `SecurityError` DOM exception even if `crossOriginIsolated === true`.
+Invoking the API in an iframe that is cross-origin from the main window also throws a `SecurityError` DOM exception even if `crossOriginIsolated === true`.
-This ensures that cross-origin iframes cannot measure memory of their parents.
+This ensures that cross-origin iframes cannot measure memory of the main window.

 ### Fingerprinting
 Implementations need to be careful to avoid leaking information about the underlying browser instance.